Speightstown (horse): Stud career

 Speightstown was retired to stud at WinStar Farms in 2005 for an initial fee of $40,000.
 The crop of stallions that began their stud career in 2005 was a very good one, also including Tapit, Medaglia d'Oro, and Candy Ride.
 Speightstown has held his own, ranking among the top five stallions in his siring crop every season.

 Speightstown has proven more versatile as a sire than his race record would suggest.
 Speightstown was a sprinter who was unsuccessful in his only attempt beyond 7 furlongs and who never raced on the turf.
 He was also slow to develop, with his championship season occurring at age six.
 Many of his most accomplished runners have been sprinters like him, including Dubai Golden Shaheen winner Reynaldothewizard and Essence Hit Man, Canada's champion sprinter in 2011 and 2012.
 However Speightstown has also sired several good longer distance runners including Travers Stakes winner Golden Ticket and Jockey Club Gold Cup winner Haynesfield.
 He has also sired some good turf runners, including Lord Shanakill and Seek Again.

 Darren Fox, stallion season director for WinStar, said Speightstown has been a success due to his compatibility with a wide range of mares, as well as being a good option for those looking to find an outcross for Northern Dancer-line mares.

 He had his best year to date in 2013, when he was the leading sire by number of stakes wins, second by both progeny earnings and stakes winners, and third by number of individual winners.
 WinStar raised Speightstown's stud fee from $60,000 to $80,000 for 2014 as a result.
 For 2016, his fee was further increased to $100,000.

+From 16 crops of racing age, Speightstown has sired 26 Grade 1 winners on every surface, from six furlongs to 1 1/4 miles worldwide.
+He is represented by 229 black-type horses, 138 black-type winners, 65 graded stakes winners, and he has more than $155 million in progeny earnings.
+Speightstown was one of only three active sires to win a Breeders' Cup World Championships race and sire multiple Breeders' Cup winners—colt and filly, dirt and turf.
+His Breeders' Cup winners are Tamarkuz, winner of the 2016 G1 Breeders' Cup Dirt Mile and Sharing, winner of the 2019 G1 Breeders' Cup Juvenile Fillies Turf.